hashicorp/packer/website/source/docs/builders/scaleway.html.md

 -   `snapshot_name` (string) - The name of the resulting snapshot that will appear in your account.
 Default `packer-TIMESTAMP`

+-   `bootscript` (string) - The id of an existing bootscript to use when booting the server.

 ## Basic Example

 Here is a basic example.
 It is completely valid as soon as you enter your own